 In 2011, the SOC Land undertook its maiden project called Anuva Residences (the Project).
 The Project involves the development of a 2.4-hectare community situated near Sucat Interchange and will have four (4) tandem buildings with the first building targeted to be completed by 2013.
-The total estimated cost of the Project is ≥ 2.0 billion and is targeted for completion within five (5) years from the start of its construction.
+The total estimated cost of the Project is \$\mathbb{P}2.0\$ billion and is targeted for completion within five (5) years from the start of its construction.

 On July 12, 2011, the groundbreaking ceremony for the Project was held and construction for the Project's Tandem Building 1 commenced thereafter.
-As of December 31, 2012 and 2011, structural works has an accomplishment rate of 54.7% and 11.4%, respectively.
-On December 14, 2011, the Housing and Land Use Regulatory Board (HLURB) released the Company's License to Sell (LTS) for the Project (see Note 14b).
+As of December 31, 2013 and 2012, structural works has an accomplishment rate of 86.7% and 54.7%, respectively.
+The Tandem Building 1 is expected to be completed in the first quarter of 2014.

+On December 14, 2011, the Housing and Land Use Regulatory Board (HLURB) released the Company's License to Sell (LTS) for the Project.
 SOC Land has gained access to local and international markets and is currently marketing the units under the Tandem Building 1.